Euclid. Populating a dark universe with galaxies using SciPIC: SciPICal

-To constrain the set of parameters, $\Theta$, we first implement the \texttt{scipy.optimize.minimize} package, using the Nelder--Mead method.
+To constrain the set of parameters, $\Theta$, we first implemented the \texttt{scipy.optimize.minimize} package, using the Nelder--Mead method.
 This method allows us to obtain a first guess for the optimised parameters in around $4 \, \mathrm{h}$.
-We implement this method by including boundary conditions taking as reference the values adopted to generate the FS2-Wide (\citetalias{Castander2024}).
+We implemented this method by including boundary conditions taking as reference the values adopted to generate the FS2-Wide (\citetalias{Castander2024}).
 The adopted boundaries are specified in Table~\ref{tab:initial_mcmc}.
-With the aim of obtaining more information regarding the parameter space and to look for possible degeneracies, we also implement a Markov chain Monte Carlo (MCMC) method using the \texttt{emcee} \texttt{Python} package \citep{Foreman2013}.
+With the aim of obtaining more information regarding the parameter space and to look for possible degeneracies, we also implemented a Markov chain Monte Carlo (MCMC) method using the \texttt{emcee} \texttt{Python} package \citep{Foreman2013}.
 The adopted initial values to explore the parameter space were generated using 15 walkers, taking into account the optimised parameters with the minimisation method $\Theta_0 = \{ \alpha_0, f_0, \sigma_{L,0}, M_{r,0}^\mathrm{red}, M_{r,0}^\mathrm{green}, f^\mathrm{cut}_{\mathrm{r},0} \}$.
-In Table~\ref{tab:initial_mcmc} we describe the details of the distributions that were assumed to generate the random initial values.
+Details of the distributions used to generate the random initial values are detailed in Appendix~\ref{sec:mcmc}.
 The calibration process consists of 500 steps to explore the parameter space.
 With the configuration described above, each iteration takes on average 2.4 minutes, requiring approximately 10 days of total execution time.
-Optimised parameters are determined as the median values of the posterior distributions after discarding the first 300 steps of each chain, while errors enclose the $68\%$ of these distributions.
+Optimised parameters were determined as the median values of the posterior distributions after discarding the first 300 steps of each chain, while the errors enclose $68\%$ of these distributions.